NervanaSystems/ngraph/doc/sphinx/source/framework-integration-guides.rst

    install configuration we'll document here places it under a directory we'll create named ``frameworks``

-   #.
-This section is optional, but it is the configuration we'll assume for the
+   * This section is optional, but it is the configuration we'll assume for the ``ngraph-neon`` documenation:
-      ngraph-neon documenation:

       .. code-block:: console